Nail Fetish

 - collecting or curating imagery of elaborate manicures.

-It frequently sits alongside hand and foot partialism and broader grooming, fashion and self-care aesthetics, and rarely exists in isolation.
+It frequently sits alongside hand and foot partialism and broader grooming, fashion and self-care aesthetics, and rarely exists on its own.

 Psychology

-Like other partialisms, onychophilia is generally understood as a blend of aesthetic preference and associative learning, in which the look or feel of nails becomes paired with arousal.
-The classic conditioning account of fetishism traces back to early behavioural sexology; the cultural coding of long, decorated nails as markers of femininity, status or meticulous self-care can reinforce the appeal.
-The evidence base specific to nail interest is thin, there is no dedicated empirical literature, so these mechanisms are extrapolated from the broader study of partialism rather than demonstrated for nails in particular.
+Like other partialisms, nail interest is generally understood as a blend of aesthetic preference and associative learning, in which the look or feel of nails becomes paired with arousal.
+The cultural coding of long, decorated nails as markers of femininity, status or meticulous self-care can reinforce the appeal.
+The evidence base specific to nails is thin: there is no dedicated empirical literature, so these mechanisms are extrapolated from the broader study of partialism rather than demonstrated for nails in particular.
 In the great majority of cases it is a focused taste, not a sign of dysfunction.

 Prevalence & culture

-Nail-specific interest is a niche fixation with modest, dispersed online communities and very limited dedicated research.
-It is far less prevalent than foot fetishism: in Scorolli et al. (2007), a large analysis of online fetish communities, feet dominated the body-part category at around 47%, with hand- and extremity-focused interests forming a small minority: the band into which nails fall.
-General-population surveys such as Joyal & Carpentier (2017) confirm that body-part fetishism is common in aggregate, but do not isolate a nail-specific figure.
-The prevalence estimate carried in this entry is therefore a rough, low-confidence inference.
+Nail-specific interest is uncommon, with modest, dispersed online communities and very little dedicated research.
+It sits far below foot fetishism: in Scorolli et al. (2007), a large analysis of 381 online fetish groups, body parts accounted for about a third of all preferences, feet dominated that category at around 47%, and nails appear only among the study's explicitly "less popular" body-part foci (alongside navels, legs, body hair and the mouth).
+Wikipedia's hand-fetishism article, drawing on the same Bologna analysis, likewise treats nail interest as an extension of hand fetishism.
+General-population surveys such as Joyal & Carpentier (2017) confirm that body-part fetishism is common in aggregate but do not isolate a nail-specific figure, so the prevalence estimate carried in this entry is a rough, low-confidence inference.

 Safety, consent & law